DE0CH/velarium/docs/ib/ib_docs.md

         return render(request, 'codestudy/500.html', status=500)
 ```

 This function is hooked to the server error handler in Django.
-The first thing it tires is to have some dynamic element such as the header bar, if it still fails (which sometimes happens if the database is corrupt), it would return a static 500 page with all the links hardcoded.
+The first thing it tires is to have some dynamic element such as the header bar, but if that still fails (which sometimes happens if the database is corrupt), it would return a static 500 page with all the links and layout hardcoded to minimise the chances of faliure.

 # Criterion D
 [Criterion D Screencast](https://de0ch.s3.ap-east-1.amazonaws.com/csia/Criterion-D.mp4) <https://de0ch.s3.ap-east-1.amazonaws.com/csia/Criterion-D.mp4>